finnatsea/ez-starter/README.md

 # Getting Started with Create React App
 This is my personal starter setup for React/Typescript projects.
+The guiding principle is: no junk.

 Includes my prefered configuration for the following tools:
 - prettier